January 1996 (1st Revision)

 The staff of Facilities Management shall conduct the annual and 6-year maintenance checks of portable fire extinguishers required uner 29 CFR 1910.157(e)(3) including maintenance of appropriate records.
 Fire extinguishers shall be replaced as necessary during this inspection.
 Any fire extinguisher removed from its designated location for maintenance or inspection shall be replaced by a spare extinguisher.

 Each extinguisher shall have a durable tag securely attached to show inspections, maintenance and/or recharge dates.
 This tag shall also include the initials or signature of the person who performs the service.

 Anyone noting a fire extinguisher in a location or condition that may compromise its operation, should contact the Office of Safety and Environmental Programs.

 IV.
 FIRE ALARM, SPRINKLER, AND STANDPIPE SYSTEMS

-The Associate Director for Facilities Management is responsible for the scheduling of required routine maintenance for all buildings which have alarm, sprinkler, and standpipe systems.
+The Director of Facilities Management is responsible for the scheduling of required routine maintenance for all buildings which have alarm, sprinkler, and standpipe systems.
 This service has been contracted out and is conducted in accordance with the various applicable National Fire Protection Association Standards.
-The Associate Director for Facilities Management shall maintain appropriate records of such inspections and shall inform the VIMS Community of the scheduling of the inspections.
+The Director of Facilities Management shall maintain appropriate records of such inspections and shall inform the VIMS Community of scheduled inspections.

 V. FLAMMABLE AND COMBUSTIBLE LIQUIDS